Last Days Here: Release

 Last Days Here premiered at South by Southwest on March 14, 2011.
 In the following month, Sundance Selects acquired the rights to distribute Last Days Here in North America.
 It distributed the documentary in theaters and through its video on demand platform.
 It was released commercially on July 31, 2012 in DVD format.

 Reception

-Stephen Saito of Independent Film Channel said Liebling's story was typical of most rock star stories and that his story would normally not be interesting to mainstream viewers since Pentagram never had a mass audience.
-Saito said, "Yet Fenton... and Argott spent six years waiting for the story to reveal itself and that patience has been rewarded with a tale that's sad, sometimes frustrating and ultimately triumphant."
-The critic applauded Fenton and Argott's use of supporting characters to share stories about Liebling.
-Saito noted, "Last Days Here isn't weighed down by history, or much of anything for that matter as it uses a traditionally straightforward, slightly shaggy narrative to tell of Liebling's rise and fall."
+Stephen Saito of Independent Film Channel said Liebling's story was typical of most rock star stories and that he would normally not be interesting to mainstream viewers since Pentagram never had a mass audience.
+However, he said that "Fenton... and Argott spent six years waiting for the story to reveal itself and that patience has been rewarded with a tale that's sad, sometimes frustrating and ultimately triumphant."
+Saito applauded Fenton and Argott's use of supporting characters to share stories about Liebling.
+He noted, "Last Days Here isn't weighed down by history, or much of anything for that matter as it uses a traditionally straightforward, slightly shaggy narrative to tell of Liebling's rise and fall."